PECE-project/drupal-pece/src/docs/source/docs/memo.md

 10. Next, add optional keyword tags to your memo.
 Tag the content.
 As you type, suggested tags will be automatically generated if they exist already in the system.
 We recommend following theses suggestions and using existing tags if they are not too different from what you were intending, but feel free to make up new tags!

-11. To designate the content as part of a group, select the group's name in the Group Audience field.
-Select “Public” to make it accessible to all viewers; this is the setting we generally recommend.
-Select “Private” to limit visibility to Group Members.

-12. Finally, scroll back up to the top of the page and click “Save” to save your work.
+11. Finally, scroll back up to the top of the page and click “Save” to save your work.
 And remember: all of these settings can be revised at time: private artifacts can be made public later, and vice versa, for example.

 Frequently Asked Questions